ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## DATA STRUCTURES
 ### TREES
+- trees are graphs where nodes have only one parent AND a root that has zero parents
+    - this also implies there are no cycles
 - k-ary -> node can have k branches/children
 - BINARY TREE
     - complete - every level is full except maybe last one, and last level all must be left sided